callysto/lesson-plans/notebooks/plants/README.md

 - Windows OS in Chrome browser

 Partial success here:
-- Raspberry Pi OS in Chromium browser
+- Raspberry Pi OS in Chromium browser.
 The Phidgets connect and data can be read.
 However, the "anywidget" model fails to update the Python variables.
 It seems to be a problem with "anywidget" module, as even their sample code (counter) fails.